cirosantilli/china-dictatorship/FAQ.md

 I agree that there is danger in every religion, and specially new religions.

-However the same point can be made about political parties and in particular the CCP and it's chairman.
+However the same point can be made about political parties and in particular the CCP and its chairman.

 Couldn't a charismatic leader chairman gain more and more power (like Xi seems to be doing), and eventually start a war and kill millions?
 Or just kill some minority which is not happy about the situation.